 We invite patients in Beverly Hills and the surrounding areas to visit our practice for an initial consultation, whether by referral or based on oral health problems they’ve begun to notice.

 During your appointment, Dr. Anson will take the time to talk with you about your concerns and conduct a comprehensive examination.
 He will also discuss your medical and family health history.
-As an experienced periodontist and a leader in the field, he has special expertise related to periodontal disease and various medical conditions that are linked to it.
+As an experienced periodontist and a leader in the field, he has special experience related to periodontal disease and various medical conditions that are linked to it.

 If Dr. Anson identifies risk factors related to diabetes, he will advise you about next steps to take with your general practitioner.
 He regularly coordinates his services with medical doctors, dentists, and other oral health professionals to provide patients with the care they need.